Here’s How Often You Really Should Be Washing Your Hair

 “No matter what type of hair you have or how long your hair is, everyone should be using conditioner when they shampoo,” Drouillard says.
 “If having limp or fine hair makes you want to skip this step, the conditioner you’re using may be too heavy for your hair’s texture.”

 When massaging in your conditioner, focus on applying it to the body of your hair, especially close to the ends.
-Make sure you’re never putting conditioner on your scalp and rinse out every bit of conditioner to prevent it from weighing down your hair or creating build-up on the scalp, Drouillard says.
-Use cold water to rinse it out, which will help close the cuticle and promote smoother, shinier hair.
+Drouillard recommends never putting conditioner on the scalp—it can lead to build up—and rinsing with cold water which helps close the cuticle and promote smoother, shinier hair.

 A word about dandruff or other conditions

-Additionally, if you’re experiencing an itchy scalp and greasy scale, you may have a very common skin disease called seborrheic dermatitis, points out Adele D. Haimovic, MD, a clinical associate professor of dermatology at New York University Langone Medical Center.
+If you’re experiencing an itchy scalp and grease, you may have a very common skin disease called seborrheic dermatitis, points out Adele D. Haimovic, MD, a clinical associate professor of dermatology at New York University Langone Medical Center.
 Seborrheic dermatitis causes a red rash, scaly patches, and itchy skin.
-With this condition, dermatologists recommend shampooing more frequently, and avoiding products containing harsh sulfates, she says.
+Although you may think it’s best to avoid disrupting your scalp, with this condition, dermatologists recommend shampooing more frequently and avoiding products containing harsh sulfates, she says.

 If you’re experiencing any type of scalp irritation, it’s also important to be mindful of your technique.
 “Aggressive scrubbing can be detrimental, so make sure you’re gently massaging the shampoo into your scalp with your fingertips and not your nails,” Dr. Haimovic says.